netscaler/cloud-native-getting-started/quick-start-guides/cic-in-k8s.md

 There are 2 contains running in same pod highlighted by 2/2 under READY column.
 One container is for Citrix ADC CPX proxy and another container is for CIC.
-Lets check the status of both containers.
+Lets see the details of both containers,
 ```
 kubectl describe pod cpx-ingress-9f56bcbd6-qjvmd
 ```